Amanda Palmer and the Grand Theft Orchestra at the Roundhouse

 Photos: Allie Suwanrumpha

-For further information about Amanda Palmer and the Grand Theft Orchestra and future events visit here.
+For further information and future events visit Amanda Palmer’s website here.

 Watch the video for Oasis here: